-Texts and writing materials \$800 Advanced Manufacturing tools \$1500 Automotive tools and materials \$4000 HVAC tools and supplies \$1,800 Nursing uniforms, accessories, supplies \$480 Welding tools and supplies \$300
+Texts and writing materials \$800

+Advanced Manufacturing tools \$1500

+Automotive tools and materials \$4000

+HVAC tools and supplies \$1,800

+Nursing uniforms, accessories, supplies \$500

+Welding tools and supplies \$300

 All requests for transcripts must be in writing and submitted to the Registrar's Office.
-Students who have a past due balance at any of the colleges within the Community College System of NH shall not be provided transcripts.
 There is no fee for a student transcript issued from one CCSNH college to another.
 Note: A student's transcript is private information.
 No third party may receive a copy of a student's transcript without the student's written consent.